Raviteja1101/MODULE_3_TEAM_42/PROJECT_2/1_Requirements/README.md

 ### OPPORTUNITIES:
 * There will be a wide scope in field of automobiles Cost Efficient Car features are tremendous which increases car value.
 ### THREATS:
+* Chances of theft, thieves can hack the program.

 ## 4W'S and 1H
 ![4W 1H](https://user-images.githubusercontent.com/98813710/157828803-2be603d9-4cfc-41fd-a1ca-37af3a48a612.png)